alexdkaminski/brisbane-computer-repairs/site/content/_index.md

   text: >-
     Brisbane Computer Repair will give you free advice on how to solve your computer problem.
-We have technicians across Brisbane that can come to your home or office and perform a computer repair today.
+We have technicians across Brisbane that can come to your home or office and fix your computer or laptop today.
 intro:
   heading: What we offer
   text: >-